Please let us know if you spot any broken links. Thank you.

 Chris Baird has also generously provided recordings.
 He is especially interested in trading tapes of Radio Luxembourg and can be contacted here.

 Jim Nantz is an American who started listening to the current incarnation of Radio Caroline via the internet.
 Although he had never heard the station during its maritime days, he became fascinated by the history and asked people to send him their offshore recordings.
-They did, and still do.
-Jim now has an impressive catalogue of airchecks, available to download from his azanorak.com web site, free of charge.
+They did, and he set up a web server to share them.
+Jim has now passed the running of this audio treasure-trove to Ray Robinson who has added to it substantially.
+There is now an amazing catalogue of airchecks available to download from the www.azanorak.com website.

 JINGLES